incoresemi/river_core/docs/source/installation.rst

    .. tab:: via Git

-     To install RIVER_CORE, run this command in your terminal:
+     To install RiVer Core, run this command in your terminal:

      .. code-block:: console

          $ pip3 install git+https://gitlab.com/incoresemi/river-framework/core-verification/river_core.git

-     This is the preferred method to install RIVER_CORE, as it will always install the most recent stable release.
+     This is the preferred method to install RiVer Core, as it will always install the most recent stable release.

      If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.